Phlebotomy Certification Toms River, New Jersey

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based upon their certification exams.
 Be sure to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are hurriedly inputted in the national registry and a digital copy of your certification is stored in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.